History of The Indiana Percussion Association

 Charter Members

-The Indiana Percussion Association began with sixteen charter members:
+The Indiana Percussion Association began with seventeen charter members:

 1. Avon High School